ri-unipr/ress/README.md

 Python 3 is assumed to be installed.

-To test kmpso, enter the scripts7 folder and run:
+To test kmpso, enter the scripts folder and run:

 * ./tc-kmpso-test.sh
 * ./zi-kmpso-test.sh